 - The Buddha Didn’t Have a Teacher to Gain Enlightenment

 The historical Buddha went and learned from many teachers, and different methods, in the beginning.
 All of which led him to extremes and confusion.
 The Buddha himself vowed to sit and meditate under a pipal tree (now called the Bodhi tree) until he understood (enlightenment).
 The Buddha also learned from the greatest teacher of all, life.
-His first excursions outside of his sheltered existence showed him both the Dukkha (dissatisfaction, sadness, unpleasantness, etc.) of life, and the human condition, which became his catalyst for change.
+His first excursions outside of his sheltered existence showed him the Dukkha (dissatisfaction, sadness, unpleasantness, etc.) of life and the human condition, which became his catalyst for change.
+As a note of caution, this example can often lead one to believe they can “go it alone” with Buddhism, but the Buddha (when he was Siddhartha Gotama) was a remarkable being.
+He had spent countless lifetimes as a Bodhisattva, and in his last rebirth in a heavenly realm, decided when he would be reborn on earth to become a Buddha.
+It’s safe to say most of us are not at this level on earth.

 - To Become Enlightened

-A teacher, however, is not going to make you enlightened (a Buddha).
+A Buddhist teacher, however, is not going to make you enlightened (a Buddha).
 As the Buddha said, “By oneself is evil done; by oneself is one defiled.
 By oneself is evil left undone; by oneself is one made pure.
 Purity and impurity depended on oneself; no one can purify another.”
 (Dhammapada XII, verse 165)¹.
-A teacher can help show you the way, but it’s all on you.
-This also brings up another point, don’t fall for any teacher who says they are ‘enlightened’, because that means they are not.
-Take a look (and example) at the current Dali Lama who refers to himself as a simple monk (and not the major religious Tibetan figure he is).
+A teacher can help show you the way, but it’s all up to you and your own effort.
+This also brings up another point, don’t fall for any teacher who says they are ‘enlightened’, because that can be a red flag that they are not.

 - It’s Already Explained